Nowhere to Run (1993 film): Production

-Van Damme later said, "the script was... not that good.
+Eszterhas has since said his original script was "taken and destroyed many years later by Jean-Claude Van Damme...
+It lost its sensitivity, it lost everything.
+I don't like to remember that movie."
+Van Damme later said, "The script was... not that good.
 The writer told me he was going to fix everything.
 I was in his house, he shook my hand, he promised me, but he didn't fix it."